 Except we cannot escape our roots.
 Decades before the first war, and decades before the emergence of the assembly line culture, the anxiety was already being absorbed and analyzed and written about.
-Baudelaire’s Flowers of Evil, Rimbaud’s Season in Hell, Mary Shelley’s Monster, Sterne’s obsessional inability to write a story that did not interrupt itself, (or if you prefer his success at using that obsession) Dostoevsky’s underground man giving birth to the existential antihero, all point a finger at the world and say something has gone wrong; there is a schism.
+Baudelaire’s Flowers of Evil, Rimbaud’s Season in Hell, Mary Shelley’s Monster, Sterne’s obsessional inability to write a story that did not interrupt itself, (or if you prefer his success at using that obsession) Dostoevsky’s underground man giving birth to the existential antihero, and before that von Chamisso’s shadow for sale, all point a finger at the world and say something has gone wrong; there is a schism.
 After all Gogol’s, The Nose, is written in a fever of anxiety in the early half of the 19th century and two views are open to us.
 Either it is an aberration and only of significance to Russians (and a limited number of them at best) which cuts us off from the idea of the universal human all too human, or it is a part of the whole and signals a recognition that already and early on, there was a profound sense of the jitters and shakes; of Mailer’s two rivers of culture.
 How did you go broke, a character is asked in The Sun Also Rises.
 Gradually, he says, then all at once.

 “Nowhere, as in America, however, was this fall from individual man to mass man felt so acutely…”